 Field trips, projects and employability opportunities

 We often invite contemporary artists to work with our students.
-In 2018/19 we had several visiting artists work with our students in practical workshops and ex-students visiting to discuss current degree courses or their line of employment.
+Over the past few years we had several visiting artists work with our students in practical workshops and ex-students visiting to discuss current degree courses or their line of employment.
 Annually we attend the UCAS, “Design your Future” event in Manchester.
-In 2018/19 visits have included Edinburgh, Liverpool, Falmouth and Verona.
+Visits and trips have included Edinburgh, Liverpool, Falmouth, Verona and New York.
 Strong links are continuing to develop with several universities through portfolio review sessions, talks and tours.
 Students have taken part in a number of enterprise activities, entered various competitions, live briefs and worked on many community art ventures.

 Where does it lead?

 Former fine art students have gone onto successful careers in roles such as International fine artist, surface pattern designer, illustrator, interior designer, art historian, gallery curator, architect and animator.

 You will need access to basic drawing and painting equipment at home.
 Approximate costs £15

 - If you do not have GCSE art, is is advisable to have attended taster sessions and open events.